mceraso/DataLogger/README.md

 # Power Challenges

-Using SDCardVoltageReadings.ino, we ran into an issue where an SD card failed and would get extremely hot when plugged into a computer oor into our device.
+Using SDCardVoltageReadings.ino, we ran into an issue where an SD card failed and would get extremely hot when plugged into a computer or into our device.
 A new SD card would not work with the original set up, and we discovered that both the Arduino Nano and Micro SD
 Card Adapter had failed.
 We do not yet know why this equipment failed, but we believe it has to do with the battery set up.
 In our original design, we plugged a 5V battery into the micro USB port of the nano.
 This thread suggests that this is problematic: https://electronics.stackexchange.com/questions/60199/powering-arduino-nano-12volts.